Presented to the community as a gift by St. Luke’s United Methodist Church

 If we are alive, we are on the path right where we need to be!

 The labyrinth is not a maze.
 A maze is full of tricks and false starts.
-In a maze, we lose ourselves.
+In a maze, we become lost.
 In a labyrinth, we find ourselves!

 For more information, call 318.868.3613.